-The role of an HGV driver can be complicated at the best of times and becomes even more confusing when international travel and haulage are included.
+The role of an HGV driver can be complicated at the best of times.
+It becomes even more confusing when international travel and haulage are included.
 The right job roles and certifications must be in place to ensure your business remains compliant, which, if you’re a haulage company, includes hiring a Transport Manager.

 Are you looking to become a Transport Manager?

-This article will explain the common questions we see candidates asking when they are looking to complete one of our Transport Manager CPC courses or if they are looking to gain their Operators Licence.
+We will explain the common questions candidates ask when they looking to complete one of our Transport Manager CPC courses, or if they are looking to gain their Operators Licence.

 What Operators licence do I need?